 Butternut Squash – Power Veggie

 There is pretty much no vegetable I like more than butternut squash.
 I love it so much plain that it’s hard to save enough to make a soup.
 For this soup, I had to use five butternut squashes.
 Five!
 Think about that for a second … six of us ate this soup so each of us almost consumed an entire butternut squash in one sitting.
 Can you just see the fiber, potassium and B6 vitamins swimming around our bodies?

 The hardest part of this recipe is cutting the squash!

 Give this recipe a try … it is easy.
 I promise.
 The hardest part is chopping all the butternut squash.
 If that much manual labor does not appeal to you, check out the produce section of your grocery store.
 A lot of stores carry pre-chopped butternut squash.
 Total timesaver!

-For the coconut milk, look for it in cans in the International Food Aisle at your grocery store.
+I love coconut milk because it’s a great dairy-free ingredient that has a lot of flavor.
+Look for coconut milk in cans in the International Food Aisle at your grocery store.
 Everywhere carries coconut milk.
 We have really liked the coconut milk we get from Trader Joe’s.
 Just shake the can a bit before you open it.